Automatic Driving Lessons!

 Another point to consider is if you are wishing to pass quickly (you need a driving licence for a job/your theory is about to expire), you may just wish to learn on automatic, as previously stated there is slightly less to learn.

-Also if you are an anxious or nervous person it may be best to learn on automatic.
+Also if you are an anxious or nervous person it may be best to learn automatic.

 If you decide to learn automatic, you will only ever be able to drive an automatic car,

-which could limit you when hiring cars abroad and buying certain cars which are only manufactured in a manual transmission.
+which could limit you when hiring cars abroad and buying certain cars that are only manufactured in a manual transmission.

-Automatic cars use more fuel than manual and are slightly more expensive to purchase.
+Automatic cars use more fuel than manuals and are slightly more expensive to purchase.
 They are also slightly slower at pulling away and accelerating as the car does it for you.